Anne McAneney: London Philharmonic Orchestra

 Since 2000, she has been sub-principal trumpet at the London Philharmonic Orchestra, and was a director of the orchestra board from 2005 until 2011.
-With the orchestra, Anne has been a flugelhorn soloist in Vaughan Williams' Symphony No. 9, recorded for major films such as The Lord of the Rings and toured extensively around the world.
+With the orchestra, McAneney has been a flugelhorn soloist in Vaughan Williams' Symphony No. 9, recorded for major films such as The Lord of the Rings and toured extensively around the world.

 Education & Community Projects

-Anne has been involved with the LPO's Education & Community projects for more than 20 years.
-Anne emphasises the importance of such projects in the LPO's Tune In Newsletter: I think it is very important to share music with as many people as possible, and I love to see the sheer pleasure on someone's face who is taking part in music-making for the first time.
+McAneney has been involved with the LPO's Education & Community projects for more than 20 years.
+She emphasises the importance of such projects in the LPO's Tune In Newsletter: I think it is very important to share music with as many people as possible, and I love to see the sheer pleasure on someone's face who is taking part in music-making for the first time.
 For the last few years I've taken part in projects for people with special needs and disabilities. in the OrchLab project we work together with Drake Music, who have developed instruments using technology such as iPads, soundbeams and switches with pre-recorded musical clips.
 We make music, sing and compose together, telling stories through the music.
 To see someone who is quadriplegic gain confidence in using the technology and by using just their chin or head movement find a means to express their inner music and feelings is indeed very rewarding.

 BrassWorks

-Anne runs the publishing company BrassWorks with her husband, which sells arrangements and study books.
+McAneney runs the publishing company BrassWorks with her husband, which sells arrangements and study books.